berndporr/kiss-fft/README.md

 KISS FFT - A mixed-radix Fast Fourier Transform based up on the principle, "Keep It Simple, Stupid."

-There are many great fft libraries already around.
-Kiss FFT is not trying to be better than any of them.
-It only attempts to be a reasonably efficient, moderately useful FFT that can use fixed or floating data types and can be incorporated into someone's C program in a few minutes with trivial licensing.

 ## Basic usage

     The basic usage for 1-d complex FFT is: